Ikytsu/Easier-BrainFuck-Intepreter/README.md

 ## Credits

-If you modify and republish the code, please provide proper credits to me, more informations in the **LICENSE** file.
+If you publish a code modification, republish it or inspire you of this idea, please provide proper credits to me, more informations in the **LICENSE** file.